project-fifo/docs/jingles/usermanagement.rst

 Creation - Users
 ****************

-To create a user click on the |add user| button.
+To create a user click on the |new user| button.

-.. |add user| image:: /_static/images/jingles/users-add.png
+.. |new user| image:: /_static/images/jingles/users-new.png

 This will take you to the new user creation page as shown below.